NicodemusGurion/nicodemusgurion.github.io/_posts/2023-12-05-Selected verses from the Quran and Hadiths.md

 ### Mohammed married 6 year old Aisha {#child-sexual-abuse}

-Aisha, the favorite wife of Muhammad, was 6 years old when Muhammad married her, and he had sex with their when she was only 9 years old.
-She was prepubescent, still playing with dolls together with her playmates.
-Dolls are usually forbidden but we're allowed for Aisha since she was a "little girl" so young that normal Islamic rules didn't yet apply to her.

 [Sunna an Nasa'i 3378](https://sunnah.com/nasai:3378)

 > "The Messenger of Allah married me when I was six, and consummated the marriage with me when I was nine, and I used to play with dolls."